abhiramiak/DIABETECS-PREDICTION-FOR-WOMEN-USING-SVM/README.md

 - The model learns to identify patterns that distinguish diabetic and non-diabetic cases

 4. Deployment Using Streamlit</br>
+- After training in Colab , we save the model using pickle.dump().
+This creates a file named trained_model.sav </br>
 - The final trained model is deployed using Streamlit</br>
 - Users enter health details through an intuitive web interface</br>
 - The backend processes the input and displays prediction results in real time